bkhalaf/bkhalaf/README.md

 Welcome to my Gihub profile !
-I'm Basem, an aspiring **Data Engineer** and certified Data analyst from Microsoft, recenlty completed few Data Analytics Certificates, hands on programs that covers the entire scope of the data analysis process.
+I'm Basem, an aspiring **Data Engineer** and experienced Data analyst from Microsoft, recenlty completed few Data Analytics Certificates, hands on programs that covers the entire scope of the data analysis process.
 I also enrolled at Micromaster program in Data and Economics from MIT univeristy, and had a Bachelor degree in Electrical Engineering from IUG :mortar_board:.